padelt/temper-python/README.md

     temper-python: Exception while updating data: could not release intf 1: Invalid argument

+## USB device permissions

+At least on Debian Wheezy, the default USB device node has permissions to only allow access for root.
+In the same case, `snmpd` is running as the user `snmpd`.
+Bam.
+No access.
+You might find a corresponding note in syslog.

+To solve that, the file `99-tempsensor.rules` is a udev rule that allows access to the specific USB devices (with matching VID/PID) by anyone.
+Install like this:

+    sudo cp udev/99-tempsensor.rules /etc/udev/rules.d/

+To check for success, find the bus and device IDs of the devices like this:

+    pi@raspi-temper1 ~ $ lsusb | grep "0c45:7401"
+    Bus 001 Device 004: ID 0c45:7401 Microdia
+    Bus 001 Device 005: ID 0c45:7401 Microdia

+    pi@raspi-temper1 ~ $ ls -l /dev/usb*
+    crw------- 1 root root 189, 0 Jan  1  1970 /dev/usbdev1.1
+    crw------- 1 root root 189, 1 Jan  1  1970 /dev/usbdev1.2
+    crw------- 1 root root 189, 2 Jan  1  1970 /dev/usbdev1.3
+    crw-rw-rwT 1 root root 189, 3 Jan  1  1970 /dev/usbdev1.4
+    crw-rw-rwT 1 root root 189, 4 Jan  1  1970 /dev/usbdev1.5
+    pi@raspi-temper1 ~ $

+Note that `/dev/usbdev1.4` and `/dev/usbdev1.5` have permissions for read/write
+for anyone, including `snmp`.
+This will work for the passpersist-module running along with `snmpd`.

 ## What to add to snmpd.conf

 To emulate an APC Battery/Internal temperature value, add something like this to snmpd.conf.